TrudAX/denistrunin-blog/src/draft/xpptools-integservbussalesjson/index.md

 ## Proposed solution

-In the following section, I provide some code samples that can be used as a starting point to implement import and processing for messages from Azure service Bus.
+In the following section, I provide some code samples that can be used as a starting point to implement import and processing for messages from Azure Service Bus.

 ### Connection types form